 The Changing of Privacy and Surveillance Over Time

 It wasn’t until the modern era when strong notions of privacy and surveillance came about as community declined.
-Due to the proliferation of jobs created by the Industrial Revolution, many people moved from their rural, close-knit communities to urban settings, leading to feelings of isolation and detachment from these communities, and a sense of solitude.
-This led to an erosion of village life and the rise of mass society, where relationships with everyone became unrealistic.
-This led to the modern conception of anonymity, where individuals could just be another face in the crowd, unknown amongst the mass amounts of people they passed by or came into contact with.
-In addition, the separation of work and home life led to a distinction between the private and public sphere, leading to the element of secrecy, allowing people to limit the amount of information known to those in the public space.
+Due to the proliferation of jobs created by the Industrial Revolution, many people moved from their rural, close-knit communities to urban settings, leading to feelings of isolation and detachment from these communities, as well as a sense of solitude.
+We then start to see an erosion of village life and the rise of mass society, where relationships with everyone became unrealistic.
+This led to the modern conception of anonymity, where individuals could just be another face in the crowd, unknown among the mass amounts of people they passed by or came into contact with.
+In addition, the separation of work and home life led to a distinction between the private and public sphere, leading to the element of secrecy, by allowing people to limit the amount of information known to those in the public space.
 We also begin to see heavy surveillance of the mass population.
 Although religion remained a meta-surveillance, the development of institutions gave way to surveillance structures in order to stabilize and control mass society, with each institution having their own set of rules and guidelines to abide by.
-This led to the notion of “you may or may not be watched, but because of this you need to behave yourself.”
+This led to the notion of “behave yourself, you never know who’s watching.”

 In post-modernity, we again are seeing another shift with the concept of privacy and surveillance.
 In this era, social organization revolves around the ‘network’, and less on the term of ‘community’.
-In this way, we are constantly connected regardless of time and space bounds, yet lack close-knit communities of pre-modern eras, allowing for instant, sought-out, yet fleeting relationships, especially through social media.
+In this way, we are constantly connected regardless of time and space bounds, yet lack close-knit communities of pre-modern eras, allowing for instant, sought-out, yet fleeting relationships through social media.
 Due to the fact that networks and digital communication technologies play an extremely large part in our lives, it leaves our information vulnerable to being surveilled, gathered, and used.
-Surveillance is normally conducted in the name of safety and security, but increasingly used for commercial enterprise.
-All of the services we use on the internet and other digital technologies in reality are not ‘free’ — we are paying in advertisements, which require the gathering of our information.
-Databases collect our whatever they can, including but not limited to, clicks and information we provide on social media in order to create social identities.
-Basically, our privacy is being sold to companies; “Online life has basically become raw material for the production of consumer (and other) identities, as all behaviour is turned into data points that are organized, manipulated and transformed into a dematerialized identity to be targeted by those who have something to sell, or those looking for threats” (Miller, p.
+Surveillance is often conducted in the name of safety and security, but is increasingly being used for commercial enterprise.
+All of the services we use on the internet and other digital technologies, in reality are not ‘free’ — we are paying in advertisements, which require the gathering of our information.
+Databases collect whatever they can, from clicks to the information we provide on social media, in order to create social identities.
+Basically, our privacy is being sold to companies; “online life has basically become raw material for the production of consumer (and other) identities, as all behaviour is turned into data points that are organized, manipulated and transformed into a dematerialized identity to be targeted by those who have something to sell, or those looking for threats” (Miller, p.
 125).
-There has even been an increase in person to person surveillance, as seen by feedback technologies inherent in particular websites and social networks, and an increase in public shaming over the internet.
+There has even been an increase in person-to-person surveillance, as seen by feedback technologies inherent in particular websites and social networks, and an increase in public shaming over the internet.